edibotopic/edibotopic-website/content/notes/_log.md

-or that manufacturing has been perfected as far as it can go, or that they have a framework that is the optimal conceptual foundation from which to solve a problem, it can be helpful to think _what does this person take to be 'progress', 'interestingness', 'perfection' or 'optimal' (?)_, and _is it even possible within the framing of their statements to convince them or their followers otherwise?_.
+or that manufacturing has been perfected as far as it can go, or that they have a framework that is the optimal conceptual foundation from which to solve a problem, it can be helpful to think _what does this person take to be 'progress', 'interestingness', 'perfection' or 'optimal' (?)_, and _is it even possible within the framing of their statements to convince them or their followers otherwise?_

 At the root of the resultant impasse is typically a studied ambiguity of phrasing, which maximises the scope of the statements and renders them capable of absorbing all counter arguments; this is